Hydrodynamic theory of wetting by active particles: Results

-The steady-state results for $f(x,\theta,t)$ are consistent with expectations for active systems \cite{reichhardt2016ratcheteffectsactivematter}, in that the orientations of the active particles are isotropic in bulk phases but develop anisotropic structure at the liquid–vapour interface and at the barrier.
-One observes significant probability currents $\mathcal{J}(x, \theta)$ in steady-state; these are divergence-free (consistent with $\partial f/\partial t=0$) and arise from particles' self-propulsion.
+We check for finite size effects by repeating this procedure with a larger $\ell_s$ at isolated points on the surface phase diagram.
+We do not observe any structural changes to the transition lines or significant movements of their positions, and so we conclude that the surface phase-diagram is well-converged to its large-system limit.
+The boundary between full and partial wetting in Figure \ref{fig:phase_behaviour}(a) is obtained numerically by testing the linear stability of the fully-wet state (see Section \ref{subsec:numerical_implementation}).
+We do not observe any metastability at this transition (see Section \ref{subsec:wetting_transition} below), so this procedure allows accurate determination of the phase boundary based on short simulations.

-The boundary between full and partial wetting in Figure \ref{fig:phase_behaviour}(a) is obtained numerically by testing the linear stability of the fully-wet state.
-There is no metastability at this transition (see Section \ref{sec:critical} below), so this procedure allows accurate determination of the phase boundary based on short simulations.
-Figure \ref{fig:phase_behaviour}(a) shows that the critical barrier height $\epsilon^*$ above which full wetting occurs is increasing with the activity $\text{Pe}$.
-This is expected: at higher activity, particles exert a stronger driving force and can more easily overcome the barrier.
-The barrier thus becomes effectively softer and more permeable, favouring partial wetting (recall Section \ref{sec:choice_permeable_barrier}).
+The steady-state results for $f(x,\theta,t)$ are consistent with expectations for active systems \cite{Reichhardt2017}, in that the orientations of the active particles are isotropic in bulk phases but develop anisotropic structure at the liquid–vapour interface and at the barrier.
+One observes significant probability currents in steady-state; these are divergence-free (consistent with $\partial f/\partial t=0$) and arise due to the particles' self-propulsion.